h2r/ein/doc/language.md

 `( 1 + ) "Increment the value on the data stack" "inc" define`

+Equals is defined for compound words if the two words are the same length and all the containing words are equal.

+### Reactive Variables

-Ein gets its power from reactive variables, defined in C, such as truePose, which is always set to the value of the current pose of the end effector.
-This reactivity
+Ein gets its power from reactive variables, defined in C, such as `truePose`, which is always set to the value of the current pose of the end effector.
+This reactivity means that message passing from the lower-level OS is hidden; one need only reference `truePose` to get the latest estimate on the robot's current pose.
+One can define new reactive variables.
+For example, one can access the current height of the end effector with `truePose eePosePZ`.
+To create a new variable, use `store`:

+`( truePose eePosePZ ) "trueHeight" store

+This results in a new word, `trueHeight`, which, whenever accessed, contains the current height of the arm.
+Note that this computation is done lazily, when the variable is read.